 Ownership of the update deployment process varies according to how you host your Looker instance.
 Full details are below, but in summary, if an instance is Looker-hosted, Looker will manage the update process.
 If the instance is customer-hosted, we will provide instructions on how to perform the update.

 Updates for Looker-hosted instances

 As mentioned above, if the instance is Looker-hosted — meaning that the infrastructure for the instance is managed by Looker — our Release and Ops teams will apply updates during designated maintenance windows.
 For users who have opted in to receive emails from Looker, we announce each new release in an email that includes the date and timing of the maintenance window.
 Updates generally take up to 10 minutes within the maintenance window to minimize interruption.

 Looker applies updates on a rolling basis.
 We apply the updates based on the characteristics of an instance's setup, on how Looker is used within an organization, and on an individual company's desire to receive a release earlier or later in the cycle.
 As is always the case in software releases, the first few patch versions of a new minor version are more likely to contain product issues; however, for Looker-hosted instances we can quickly apply patches as soon as they become available.

 What if I need to skip a new release version?

-Reach out to Looker Support via the Help Center or to your dedicated account team, and we will work with you to ensure that your business needs are addressed.
+Reach out to Looker Support through the Google Cloud console or to your dedicated account team, and we will work with you to ensure that your business needs are addressed.